Rabhasa: Plot

 The person who helped Gangi Reddy's daughter that night from her marriage was Karthik himself and he is unaware that the person who spoke to him in a phone to help that girl was Indu.
-Indu is unaware that Karthik was that person whom she loves.
+Indu is unaware that Karthik, & Raghava was that person whom she loves.
 Dhanunjay uses this situation and introduces Nandu as that person who actually is the son of a rich millionaire with whom Indu's marriage was planned by him.
 Obul Reddy and his brothers bring a liar named Raju and misrepresent him as the person who helped the bride run away that night.
 But he is not killed instantly as the bridegroom, Obul Reddy's brother Bulli Reddy who is in a coma due to Karthik, has to kill him once he recuperates.
 He is cheated on several occasions by Karthik, who meanwhile manages to create a good impression in Indu when he unites Gangi Reddy and Peddi Reddy, thus rescheduling the marriages, and saves Nandu from Peddi Reddy when he broke the house's ancestral statue by taking the blame himself.
 Indu proposes Karthik to marry her and declares that she cannot live without him.

 But he is not in a position to accept her proposal as Dhanunjay warned him before that if he makes Indu fall in love, he would reveal that Karthik helped Gangi Reddy's daughter to escape thus breaking the newly formed bond between the two families.
 Thus he rejects her proposal and sacrifices his love for the welfare of the two families.
 After an unexpected fight with Obul Reddy, Karthik is confronted by Peddi Reddy and Gangi Reddy, who now know the truth.
 They forgive him and the marriage of Peddi Reddy's daughter happens as scheduled, with Karthik and Indu getting married in the presence of their parents on the same day at the same venue.
 The families of Gangi Reddy and Peddi Reddy are united and all are happy.